jaridnft/ecommerce-react-graphql/README.md

 - add image editing using upload flow from createItem()
 - replace possiblePermissions array in frontend/components/Permissions.js with 'POSSIBLE_PERMISSIONS_QUERY'
 - add optimisticResponse & update callback to 'addToCart' mutation on frontend
+- add more verbose login errors, redirect on sign-in
+- add redirect, when non-signed in user navigates directly to singleItem page